stoplightio/docs/articles/hubs/blocks.md

 ### Callout
 * A text block with color for emphasis
 ### Hero
-* A large stylized text block with extra optional functionality typically found on landing pages
+* A large stylized text block with additional functionality typically found on landing pages
 ### Bar List
 * A navigational block composed of bars with buttons
 ### Card List
 * A navigational block composed of cards with text, buttons, and optional images
 ### HTML
-* Include arbitrary HTML in your hubs, when the other base block types don't quite do the trick
+* Include arbitrary HTML in your hubs when the other base block types don't quite do the trick